DavisRansom/Portfolio/README.md

 < Davis Ransom and UCSD Bootcamp Professional Portfolio >

 This Professional Portfolio was created first to practice HTML, css, and file-structure.
-In addition, I will be able to store and share my projects here, for other developer to check out, or to share with potential employers.
+In addition, I store and share my projects here, for other developer to check out, or to share with potential employers.

 This portfolio is meant to be a work in progress, and as I learn, I will add more and more features, such as emailing me via forms, adding video, and enhancing the look of the webpage.